 The early years of nuclear weapons were marked by an arms race between the United States and the Soviet Union.
-Although the United States built the first nuclear bombs, dropping them on Hiroshima and Nagasaki during World War II, the Soviet Union's nuclear program was not far behind, testing the first bomb in 1949.
+Although the United States built the first nuclear bombs, dropping them on Hiroshima and Nagasaki during World War II, the Soviet Union's nuclear program was not far behind.
 By the beginning of the 1950s, both countries had even more powerful weapons—hydrogen bombs.

 Today the stockpiles have shrunk, but the battles over nuclear weapons remain and feature new actors.
-Experts say North Korea could have between 20 and 60 bombs, and although Iran insists its nuclear program is for peaceful use, there is concern over whether it will develop weapons.
+Experts say North Korea could have materials for as many as 100 nuclear bombs, and although Iran insists its nuclear program is for peaceful use, there is concern over whether it will develop weapons.

 Countries armed with nuclear weapons

 According to security experts, nine countries now have nuclear weapons (whether acknowledged or not): the United States, Russia, the United Kingdom, France, China, India, Pakistan, North Korea, and Israel.
 Israel has neither confirmed nor denied the existence of its weapons.
-The United States and what was then the Soviet Union were the first to develop them—with the U.S. dropping two on Japan during World War II—followed by the United Kingdom, France, and China.
+The United States and what was then the Soviet Union were the first to develop them, followed by the United Kingdom, France, and China.

 Trying to stop nuclear proliferation

-The United States and other countries hoped to stop the spread of nuclear weapons with the Treaty on the Non-Proliferation of Nuclear Weapons, which went into force in 1970.
-Since then 191 states have joined, including the five so-called nuclear weapons states—the United States, Russia, the United Kingdom, France, and China.
-These countries were allowed to keep their weapons but are supposed to be reducing their numbers.
+The United States and other countries hoped to stop the spread of nuclear weapons with the Treaty on the Non-Proliferation of Nuclear Weapons, which went into effect in 1970.
+Since then, 191 states have joined, including the five so-called nuclear weapons states—the U.S., Russia, the United Kingdom, France, and China.
+These countries were allowed to keep their weapons but are supposed to be reducing the number of them they have.

 Refusing to agree to the accord

 India, Pakistan, and Israel, all of which have nuclear arsenals, never signed the treaty.
 Israel is believed to have about 100 weapons.
-North Korea withdrew from the pact in 2003, and since 2006 it has tested nuclear explosives six times.
+North Korea withdrew from the pact in 2003 and, since 2006, has tested nuclear explosives a number of times.

 Large arsenals of the late 1960s

-At the peak in 1967, the U.S. had 31,255 nuclear weapons in its stockpile.
-The Soviet Union topped that with 40,159 at its peak in 1968.
-Globally the numbers have dropped overall, but now more countries have weapons.
+At its peak in 1967, the U.S. had 31,255 nuclear weapons in its stockpile.
+The Soviet Union topped that with 40,159 in 1968.
+Globally, the numbers have dropped overall; however, more countries now have nuclear weapons.